mautamu/rust-by-example/src/compatibility/raw_identifiers.md

 # Raw identifiers

 Rust, like many programming languages, has the concept of "keywords".
-These identifiers mean something to the language, and so you cannot use them in places like variable names, function names, and other places.
+These identifiers mean something to the language, so you cannot use them in variable names, function names, or [similar places][similar_places].
-Raw identifiers let you use keywords where they would not normally be allowed.
+Raw identifiers let you use keywords where they usually are not allowed.
-This is particularly useful when Rust introduces new keywords, and a library using an older edition of Rust has a variable or function with the same name as a keyword introduced in a newer edition.
+Raw identifiers are particularly useful when Rust introduces new keywords.
+One such caseis when a library using an older edition of Rust has a variable or function with the same name as a keyword introduced in a newer edition.

-For example, consider a crate `foo` compiled with the 2015 edition of Rust that exports a function named `try`.
-This keyword is reserved for a new feature in the 2018 edition, so without raw identifiers, we would have no way to name the function.
+For example, consider a crate `foo` compiled with the 2015 edition of Rust that exports a function named `try`. `try` is reserved for a new feature in the 2018 edition, so without raw identifiers, we would have no way to name the function `try`.

 ```rust,ignore
 extern crate foo;